JiaxiongQ/RDNeRF/README.md

 # RDNeRF
-RDNeRF: Relative Depth Guided NeRF for Dense Free View Synthesis (TVC 2023)
+This is the official repo for the implementation of "RDNeRF: Relative Depth Guided NeRF for Dense Free View Synthesis" (TVC 2023)

 ## Acknowlegement
 Our code is built on [NeRF++](https://github.com/Kai-46/nerfplusplus) project.
 Thanks for this great project!